 In 2012 BSM climbed high school hockey’s highest mountain by winning the Class AA state championship.
 The Minneapolis Star Tribune called it one of the “most sentimental runs ever” as the team battled through a life-changing injury to one of its players, Jack Jablonski.
 Grant Besse’s five goals in the state championship game, the final three of which were shorthanded, in a 5-1 win over Hill-Murray, will go down in the annals as one of high school hockey’s most extraordinary performances.

-The Red Knights are entering their ninth year in Metro West Conference, in which they've won or shared six conference titles.
+The Red Knights are entering their 10th year in Metro West Conference, in which they've won or shared seven conference titles.
 The original membership of the conference includes Bloomington Jefferson, Bloomington Kennedy, Chanhassen, Chaska and St. Louis Park.
-The strength of the conference continues to grow, with the addition of Northfield, Orono and Waconia, and it provides BSM with the flexibility to continue build one of the state’s toughest schedules.
+The strength of the conference continues to grow, with the addition of Northfield, Orono and Waconia, although Kennedy changed conferences, and it provides BSM with the flexibility to continue build one of the state’s toughest schedules.

 In 2017-18, the Red Knights captured their third Metro West title and the school’s 21st conference championship in boy’s hockey but, after earning the state’s top ranking for 10 consecutive weeks and going undefeated in the regular season in 2015-16, BSM lost a large senior class and fell below .500 in 2016-17, the first season under that mark in 15 years.

 The Red Knights return to prominence came in 2018-19 when they won 20 games, finished the season with a top-10 ranking and reached the section championship game before falling to eventual state champion Edina.
-The success has continued as BSM has reached the Section 6AA championship game in each of the last four seasons.
+BSM reached four consecutive Section 6AA finals, 2019-2022.

 The program’s winning tradition is built on the foundational principles of the Christian Faith and service to the larger community and to each other.
 These core themes, coupled with a commitment to excellence, define the hockey experience at BSM.
 They have been the foundation of the teams of the past.
 They will continue to shape the teams of the future and the history of Red Knight hockey going forward.